Sardar Ali Takkar

-Sardar Ali Takkar (سردار علي ټکر, born 15 July 1956) is a Pakistani Pashto singer.
+Sardar Ali Takkar (سردار علي ټکر, born 15 July 1956) in Takkar village (Takht Bai) Mardan is a Pakistani Pashto singer.
 He primarily sings the poetry of renowned Pashto poet Ghani Khan.
-Takkar is a graduate of the University of Engineering and Technology in Peshawar, Pakistan.
+Takkar is a graduate of the University and Technology in Peshawar, Pakistan.
 In recognition of his services to the field of music, the President of Pakistan bestowed him the Pride of Performance Award.
 On 23 March 2019, Takkar became a recipient of Tamgha-e-Imtiaz award for the recognition of his "services rendered for Pashto music".
 It was presented by the President of Pakistan.

 Education

 He was born in 1956 at Takkar village (Takht Bhai) in Mardan, Khyber Pakhtunkhwa, Pakistan.
 He passed his matric examination from a school in his village.
 He did his intermediate from Government College Mardan.
 He completed his graduation in Mechanical Engineering from the University of Engineering and Technology, Peshawar.
 Aside from this he has also attended special courses in U.K and Canada.